Meet Chris Shreeve Cannabis Advertising Expert

 When did you first start working in cannabis?

 My brother started selling medical cannabis in Seattle, WA 8-9 years ago before the state went recreational.
-I always knew that there would be a time when the cannabis space would need mainstream marketing solutions but it was years before there was enough tech and data to dive into the space.
+I always knew that there would be a time when the cannabis space would need mainstream marketing and cannabis advertising solutions but it was years before there was enough tech and data to dive into the space.

 Do you sit on any industry boards or associations that you’d like to mention?